 Georgia has dramatically increased testing capacity, and huge thanks goes out to Augusta University (AU) Health for leading the way.
-Not only has AU developed their own COVID-19 test that yields results in 48 hours, they have also created a free app that allows anyone in the state to meet with a provider and receive an initial telehealth exam.
+They have created a free app that allows anyone in the state to meet with a provider and receive an initial telehealth exam.

 After receiving an initial exam, if necessary, the provider can make a referral for a COVID-19 test and the Georgia National Guard will call and schedule an appointment at the closest drive up testing site to the patient’s home.
 Results will be made available through the app in 36-72 hours.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act, which I was proud to support in the House, provides financial relief to individuals, businesses and healthcare workers throughout Georgia’s 12th District.